 The Waitrose & Partners 'Responsible Harvest Assessment' looks at key control measures to ensure harvesting of our salmon and trout is carried out in such a way as to minimise stress, with animal welfare as a primary principle.
-Its core values of our sea and loch-grown trout are to promote continuous improvement, create aspiration by rewarding innovation, good practice and ensure compliance to the Waitrose & Partners Aquaculture Farming Protocol.
+Its core values are to promote continuous improvement, create aspiration by rewarding innovation, good practice and ensure compliance to the Waitrose & Partners Aquaculture Farming Protocol.
 The assessment itself, currently in its second year of implementation, covers a range of criteria, including detailed on-site system checks, fish welfare, workers' welfare, hygiene and brand protection.